On the ordering of the Markov numbers: Proof of Aigner's conjectures

 \section{Proof of Aigner's conjectures}

 We shall now prove Conjecture \ref{Aigner conjectures} from Aigner's book in the following theorem.
-We actually prove more general statements about the numbers $m_{q,p} $ introduced in Definition \ref{def distance} for arbitrary lattice point $0\le p\le q$.
-Recall that $m_{q,p}=m_{\frac{p}{q}}$ is a Markov number if $0<p<q$ and $p,q$ are relatively prime. \begin{thm} For all integers $0\le p\le q$\,, we have the following inequalities.
+We actually prove more general statements in Theorem \ref{thm 1new} about the numbers $m_{q,p} $ introduced in Definition \ref{def distance} for arbitrary lattice point $0\le p\le q$.
+Recall that $m_{q,p}=m_{\frac{p}{q}}$ is a Markov number if $0<p<q$ and $p,q$ are relatively prime.

+Note that the theorem is proved independently by C. Lagisquet, E. Pelantov\'a, S. Tavenas, L. Vuillon in \cite{LPTV} using a different method. \begin{thm} For all integers $0\le p\le q$\,, we have the following inequalities.

 \end{thm}

 \begin{proof} Let $A=(0,0), B=(q,p)$, $C=(q+1,p)$ and $ D=(q+1,p-1)$, see Figure \ref{fig conjectures}.

 The Ptolemy inequality (Corollary \ref{Ptolemy inequality}) implies